 - Delivering social value or CSR activity with volunteering time

-- Supporting continuous professional development
+- Supporting continuous professional developmen

 - Providing opportunities to network with other local engineers

-Interested individuals or companies should email Neil Noble at The Smallpeice Trust – [email protected].
+Interested individuals or companies should email Neil Noble at The Smallpeice Trust – firstname.lastname@example.org.
 A training day will take place on 29th of April at the Thinktank with outreach activities taking place through to the summer of 2022.